Glossary

 COP28The 28th Conference of the Parties to the United Nations Framework Convention on Climate Change, meeting in Dubai, UAE, November-December 2023.

-DecarbonisationWoodside uses this term to describe activities or pathways that have the effect of moving towards a state that is lower carbon, as defined in this glossary.
+DecarbonisationWoodside uses this term to describe activities or pathways that have the effect of moving towards a state that is lower-carbon, as defined in this glossary.

 EmissionsEmissions refers to emissions of greenhouse gases unless otherwise stated.

-Environmental incidentEnvironmental incidents involving hydrocarbon and hazardous non hydrocarbon spills of greater than 1 bbl released to the environment.
+Environmental incidentEnvironmental incidents involving hydrocarbon and hazardous non-hydrocarbon spills of greater than 1 bbl released to the environment.

-Equity greenhouse gas emissionsWoodside sets its Scope 1 and 2 greenhouse gas emissions reduction targets on an equity basis.
-This ensures that the scope of its emissions reduction targets is aligned with its economic interest in its investments.
-Equity emissions reflect the greenhouse gas emissions from operations according to Woodside’s share of equity in the operation.
-Its equity share of an operation reflects its economic interest in the operation, which is the extent of rights it has to the risks and rewards flowing from the operation.3
+Equity greenhouse gas emissionsEquity emissions reflect the greenhouse gas emissions from operations according to Woodside’s share of equity in the operation.
+Its equity share of an operation reflects its economic interest in the operation, which is the extent of rights it has to the risks and rewards flowing from the operation.
+Woodside sets its Scope 1 and 2 greenhouse gas emissions reduction targets on an equity basis.
+This ensures that the scope of its emissions reduction targets is aligned with its economic interest in its investments.7

-Executive Leadership TeamThe most senior leadership group in the company, previously known as the Executive Committee.
+Executive Leadership Team (ELT)The most senior leadership group in the company, previously known as the Executive Committee.

-FIDFinal investment decision.
+FIDFinal investment decision

+First Nations and Indigenous PeoplesFirst Nations people are the Indigenous people, or earliest known inhabitants, of a country.
+A First Nations person is a person of Indigenous decent, who identifies as a First Nations person and is accepted by their respective community.
 NOTE: We acknowledge the diversity of the First Nations communities in the areas where we are present.
 When communicating with a wide audience, Woodside uses the term Indigenous and First Nations interchangeably.
 On a local level, Woodside will be guided by the community as to the appropriate terms of reference.

 FlaringThe controlled burning of gas found in oil and gas reservoirs.

-FPICFree, Prior and Informed Consent.
+Free Prior and Informed Consent (FPIC)Free, Prior and Informed Consent.
 For further information, please see Woodside’s First Nations Communities Policy.

 Frequency ratesFrequency rates are calculated per million work hours.